 Some of the DIC values in Table \ref{tab:simfwd} are very close to one another.
-Because we use MCMC to approximate the posterior distributions, the computed values of DIC will also be approximate.
+Because we use MCMC to approximate the posterior distributions, the computed values of DIC are also approximate.
 Thus, there will be some possibility that the DIC value from a wrong model will be smaller than the DIC from the true model simply due to Monte Carlo error.
 We therefore use the synthetic data set to examine possible DIC values for the true model.
 We compare this distribution of computed DIC values to the computed values from two wrong models: one similar to the truth and one completely different from the truth.
 For the method to correctly distinguish between the true and wrong models, the range of computed DIC values from the true model should be distinct from and lower than the DIC values from the wrong models.

 Table \ref{tab:simmods} shows the number of change points fit at each location for the three different models.
-The similar model was chosen to have only one location with a different number of change points from the truth.
-The wrong model was chosen to have a completely different number of change points at every location.
+We designed the similar model to have only one location with a different number of change points from the truth.
+We designed the wrong model to have a completely different number of change points at every location.

 Each model listed in Table \ref{tab:simmods} is fit 20 separate times using different random seeds.
 We compare the DIC values from the 20 fitted models for different number of saved posterior draws.
 After 2,000 burn-in and thinning by every fifth draw, we examine the DIC values for 2,000, 8,000, 16,000, and 20,000 saved posterior draws.